 The Hydromet project physical infrastructure interventions are excluded from detailed ESIA requirements, and likely also excluded from PER requirements.
 Approvals will nevertheless need to be sought for any interventions in sensitive environmental sites, for example along the coast or affecting local landscape values.

 Implementation of sound environmental practice and appropriate support of government environmental and technical authorities would not be expected to present any compliance or capacity concerns.
-Regarding the location and sound positioning of the several wave-monitoring buoys (and maregraphs) proposed for Mauritius and an understanding of potentially sensitive locations, it will be essential to consult and collaborate with the government Fisheries Research Centre at Albion.
+Regarding the location and sound positioning of the several wave-monitoring buoys (and mareographs) proposed for Mauritius and an understanding of potentially sensitive locations, it will be essential to consult and collaborate with the government Fisheries Research Centre at Albion.

 For questions of reef sensitivity at particular locations, consultation with the Reef Conservation NGO will be of value.
 This organisation is a reputed NGO working with government on its Eco-Schools programme.
 Reef Conservation also presents a potentially appropriate outreach partner for climate services capacity building due to its experience from the Eco-Schools training.